 Wherever we look in history, we see examples of cause and effect.
 Things don’t happen in isolation; one thing leads to another like a chain of dominoes.
 In this challenge, students are presented with an event (the cause) and they use 3D design to create something that shows what happened next (the effect).
 Eg. Gold was discovered in Victoria (design a Eureka flag or something showing the contribution of Chinese migrants to Australia), Countries were destroyed in World War II (design a ship or something relating to forced migration)

 - Who is missing?

 There is always more than one side to every story and perspective is an important historical concept for students to understand.
 We can learn just as much from who is in an old photograph, for example, as we can from thinking about who is not in the photograph.
 Ask students to view old photographs or paintings and think about who is not included.
 Whose perspective is not being told?
 Students design and 3D print the missing person or representative of a missing group.

 Research an historical site such as the Colosseum that has been damaged over time or finds out about a museum artifact that has been damaged such as an old vase or artwork.
 Challenge students to design what they think the site or artefact would have looked like in the past before it was damaged.

 Use 3D design and printing to create models of artefacts students find in museums or the online connection to a particular historical inquiry.
 Students design the most intriguing artefact they can find and challenge others to find out what it is.
 They could set up a mystery artefact display and give clues and captions to help other students solve the mystery!

 8. Ancient Societies

-One of our favourite history design challenges comes from a 7th grade teacher whose students had been learning about ancient societies.
+One of our favorite history design challenges comes from a 7th-grade teacher whose students had been learning about ancient societies.
 He challenged them to design chess pieces that represent the different social roles in one of the ancient societies that had been studying.

 9. In the style of…